raj03kumar/Data-Structures-and-Algorithm/README.md

 }while(next_permutation(nums.begin(), nums.end()));
 ```
 ```
 17. find permutations for elements which can be repeating?
 Note: if u remove the duplicate from the array then the solution will be wrong as it will generate less permutations. eg: [1,1,2] if we make the array [1,2] then total number of permutaions will be 2 which is wrong. here we get 3 permuations.

-Another approach which will work is the store the answer in a set so that all the unique permuations are stored. this will work but it is not much optimised.
+Another approach which will work is the store the answer in a set so that all the unique permuations are stored.
+This will work but it is not much optimised.
 See GOOD ALGOS.
 SO THE BASIC IDEA IS: while swapping, avoid duplicates. when we find two same numbers then we continue the loop.
 ```
 Last lecture on RECURSION:(Lecture 16.4)
 ```
 1. TILING PROBLEM: in this question we are given a board(2xn) and a tile(2x1) and we have to find number of way to tile the board using these tiles.(interesting...)--> the solution comes out to be the fibonacci of n.
 This is the ans. eg: for n=4 ans is 3.
 2. Friends pairing problem: Find the number of ways in which n friends can remain single or can be paired up.(useless question...)
 ```cpp
 int friendsPairing(int n){